Last Updated On:

 Fake SEO companies have popped up in dozens.
 They’ll tell you that SEO is all about keywords, black-hat practices, and hoodwinking search engines.

+How can you identify the fake ones?
 If someone promises you heaven and earth for $50 a week, you better be skeptical about it.
 Unreasonably low cost is the first bait that a fake SEO company will throw at you.

 They’ll likely urge you to guest post on irrelevant, low-ranking websites and create accounts on social media websites that have abysmal memberships just to show you that work is being done.